SUSMITA-GOSH/Web_Project_Rent_bee/README.md

 Verified Profiles: View photos, intro videos, bios, skills, and "RentBee Badges".

-Secure In-App Payments: Integrated with Bkash and Nagad.
-Payments are held in escrow until the job is complete.

-In-App Chat: Communicate securely without sharing personal phone numbers.

 For Providers (The "Professionals")

 Flexible Schedule: Set your own hours and availability.